sporniket/javabeans/README.md

 See also the known issues.

+### What's new in v20.04.00

+* #26 : Generate a generic builder for a generated abstract bean
+* #39 : [Bug] Escape string values for annotations parameters
+* #41 : [bug] Some annotation need to be generated on the accessors too

 ### What's new in v19.09.00

 * #22 : Copy javadoc comments - class and fields